-SECTION 5.01 RESOLUTION NOT ASSIGNABLE.
-This Sixty-second Supplemental Resolution shall not be assignable by the Division or the Board, except for the benefit of the Registered Owners of the Series 2024 (to be determined) Bonds.
+SECTION 5.01.
+RESOLUTION NOT ASSIGNABLE.
+This Sixty-third Supplemental Resolution shall not be assignable by the Division or the Board, except for the benefit of the Registered Owners of the Refunding Bonds.

-SECTION 5.02.
+- SECTION 5.02.
 APPROVAL OF THE BOARD.
-The authorization of the sale of the Series 2024 (to be determined) Bonds pursuant to this Sixty-second Supplemental Resolution is subject to the prior approval as to fiscal sufficiency by the Board, pursuant to Section 215.73, Florida Statutes.
+The authorization of the sale of the Refunding Bonds pursuant to this Sixty-third Supplemental Resolution is subject to the prior approval as to fiscal sufficiency by the Board, pursuant to Section 215.73, Florida Statutes. - SECTION 5.03.

-SECTION 5.03.
 FISCAL AGENT.
-Upon the sale and delivery of the Series 2024 (to be determined) Bonds by the Division on behalf of the Department, the Board shall act as the fiscal agent for the Department with respect to the Series 2024 (to be determined) Bonds.
+Upon the sale and delivery of the Refunding Bonds by the Division on behalf of the Department, the Board shall act as the fiscal agent for the Department with respect to the Refunding Bonds. - SECTION 5.04.

-SECTION 5.04.
 CONTINUING DISCLOSURE.
-(A) In order to comply with the requirements of Rule 15c2-12(b)(1) of the Securities and Exchange Commission (the "Rule"), the Department hereby agrees to provide or cause to be provided such information as may be required, from time to time, under the Rule.

-(B) The Secretary or other Authorized Officer of the Department, in conjunction with the appropriate Authorized Officer of the Division, is authorized and directed to execute and deliver any documents or agreements which are necessary to comply with the requirements of the Rule.
+(A) In order to comply with the requirements of Rule 15c2-12(b)(1) of the Securities and Exchange Commission (the "Rule"), the Department hereby agrees to provide or cause to be provided such information as may be required, from time to time, under the Rule. - (B) The Secretary or other Authorized Officer of the Department, in conjunction with the appropriate Authorized Officer of the Division, is authorized and directed to execute and deliver any documents or agreements which are necessary to comply with the requirements of the Rule. - SECTION 5.05.

-SECTION 5.05.
 INCIDENTAL ACTION.
-The members and officers of the Governing Board and the staff of the Division are hereby authorized and directed to execute and deliver such other documents, and to take such other actions as may be necessary or appropriate in order to accomplish the sale, issuance and securing of the Series 2024 (to be determined) Bonds pursuant to the terms of the Authorizing Resolution and this Sixty-second Supplemental Resolution, and the performance of the obligations of the Division under the Authorizing Resolution and this Sixty-second Supplemental Resolution.
+The members and officers of the Governing Board and the staff of the Division are hereby authorized and directed to execute and deliver such other documents, and to take such other actions as may be necessary or appropriate in order to accomplish the sale, issuance and securing of the Refunding Bonds pursuant to the terms of the Authorizing Resolution and this Sixtythird Supplemental Resolution, and the performance of the obligations of the Division under the Authorizing Resolution and this Sixty-third Supplemental Resolution. - SECTION 5.06.

-SECTION 5.06.
 SEVERABILITY OF INVALID PROVISIONS.
-If any one or more of the covenants, agreements or provisions of this Sixty-second Supplemental Resolution shall be held contrary to any express provision of law or contrary to the policy of express law, though not expressly prohibited, or against public policy, or shall for any reason whatsoever be held invalid, then such covenants, agreements or provisions shall be null and void and shall be deemed separable from the remaining covenants, agreements and provisions of this Sixty-second Supplemental Resolution and shall in no way affect the validity of any of the other covenants, agreements or provisions hereof or of the Series 2024 (to be determined) Bonds issued hereunder.

-SECTION 5.07.
-CONFIRMATION OF AUTHORIZING RESOLUTION.
-As amended and supplemented by and through the date of this Sixty-second Supplemental Resolution, the Authorizing Resolution, is in all respects ratified and confirmed, and this Sixty-second Supplemental Resolution shall be read, taken, and construed as a part of the Authorizing Resolution.
+If any one or more of the covenants, agreements or provisions of this Sixty-third Supplemental Resolution shall be held contrary to any express provision of law or contrary to the policy of express law, though not expressly prohibited, or against public policy, or shall for any reason whatsoever be held invalid, then such covenants, agreements or provisions shall be null and void and shall be deemed separable from the remaining covenants, agreements and provisions of this Sixty-third Supplemental Resolution and shall in no way affect the validity of any of the other covenants, agreements or provisions hereof or of the Refunding Bonds issued hereunder. - SECTION 5.07.
+CONFIRMATION OF THE AUTHORIZING RESOLUTION.
+As supplemented by this Sixty-third Supplemental Resolution, the Authorizing Resolution, is in all respects ratified and confirmed, and this Sixty-third Supplemental Resolution shall be read, taken, and construed as a part of the Authorizing Resolution. - SECTION 5.08.

-SECTION 5.08.
 AMENDMENT OF INCONSISTENT RESOLUTIONS.
-All prior or concurrent resolutions or parts thereof inconsistent with this Sixty-second Supplemental Resolution are hereby superseded and amended by this Sixty-second Supplemental Resolution, but only to the extent of any such inconsistency.

-SECTION 5.09.
-EFFECTIVE DATE.
-This Sixty-second Supplemental Resolution shall take effect on the date of its adoption by the Governing Board.
+All prior or concurrent resolutions or parts thereof inconsistent with this Sixty-third Supplemental Resolution are hereby superseded and amended by this Sixty-third Supplemental Resolution, but only to the extent of any such inconsistency. - SECTION 5.09 EFFECTIVE DATE.
+This Sixty-third Supplemental Resolution shall take effect on the date of its adoption by the Governing Board.

-ADOPTED June 12, 2024.
+ADOPTED December 17, 2024.